qlik-oss/server-side-extension/examples/CSharp/README.md

 ## Implementing a server - Protobuf generated files
 The interface between the Qlik Engine acting as a client and the Server-side extension acting as server is defined in the file [ServerSideExtension.proto](../../proto/ServerSideExtension.proto).
-The Basic example C# project references the Grpc.Tools Nuget package which contains the Protobuf compiler protoc.exe and a plug-in for generating gRPC code in C#.
+The BasicExample C# project references the Grpc.Tools Nuget package which contains the Protobuf compiler protoc.exe and a plug-in for generating gRPC code in C#.

-When the C# project is built, a pre-build event command line runs the protoc.exe compiler with the gRPC C# plug-in and generates the code found in the project folder Protobuf generated.
+When the C# project is built, a pre-build event command line runs the protoc.exe compiler with the gRPC C# plug-in and generates the code found in the project folder ProtobufGenerated.
 This generated code contains data classes that are compatible with the Protobuf serialization used by Server-side extensions, as well as an abstract ConnectorBase class to be overridden by our implementation of an SSE server.
-None of these generated classes are special for the Basic example project, they only depend on the interface defined for Server-side extensions in general.
+None of these generated classes are special for the BasicExample project, they only depend on the interface defined for Server-side extensions in general.

 ## RPC methods
 The RPC methods implemented in the Basic example are GetCapabilities and ExecuteFunction.
 There is no script support.